clj-commons/seesaw/README.md

       :action (fn [e] ... do something ...))

 At the moment, I'm planning on following the selector conventions established by [Enlive] (https://github.com/cgrand/enlive).
-See also, the apparrently defunct [Java CSS] (http://weblogs.java.net/blog/2008/07/17/introducing-java-css) project to get an idea where this may lead.
+See also, the apparently defunct [Java CSS] (http://weblogs.java.net/blog/2008/07/17/introducing-java-css) project to get an idea where this may lead.

 ### Containers